klubrm/ud036_StarterCode/README.md

 3. ### fresh_tomatoes.py

-   This file contains the starter code that udacity provided and the function that is called to open the website: `def open_movies_page(movies):`
+   This file contains the starter code that udacity provided and the function that is called to open the website:
+   `def open_movies_page(movies):`
+   Run this program to see the website.